revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

   print("Not found")
 ```

-- The above program validate x=1 or x=2 or x=3 or x=4 or x=5.
+- The above program validates x=1 or x=2 or x=3 or x=4 or x=5.

 </details>

 ---

-68.How to call an external command in Python.
+68. How to call an external command in Python.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

 - The subprocess module allows you to spawn new processes, connect to their input/output/error pipes, and obtain their return codes.
-The subprocess.call() method run the command described by args.
-Wait for command to complete, then return the returncode attribute.
+The subprocess.call() method runs the command described by args.
+Wait for the command to complete, then return the returncode attribute.

 ```python
 from subprocess import call